Towards End-to-End Open Conversational Machine Reading: Experiments

-\paragraph{Decision Making and Question Generation performance on OR-ShARC.} Referring to our results reported in Table \ref{table:reuslts}, our large unified model has achieved new SOTA question generation performance in both dev and test sets by a large margin.
-In terms of decision making results, our large model lacks behind in the dev set but prevails in the test set performance by maintaining a stable and consistent performance when transferring from dev set to test set.
+Referring to our results reported in Table \ref{table:reuslts}, our large unified model has achieved new SOTA question generation performance in both dev and test sets by a large margin.
+In terms of decision making results, our large model lags behind in the dev set but prevails in the test set performance by maintaining a stable and consistent performance when transferring from dev set to test set.